andrewgazelka/andrewgazelka.github.io/posts/concurrent-rust/concrete-async-implementation.markdown

 - `drop` called when the [RawWaker](#rawwaker) is dropped.

 Realize that the `Waker` is provided by the runtime and by default is propagated down to children.
 However,

+## Poll

+Finally, the last piece of the puzzle is the `poll` method.

+This method is called by the runtime to check if the future is ready.
+The `poll` method takes the `Pin<&mut Self>` and the `Context` and returns a [`Poll`](https://doc.rust-lang.org/std/task/enum.Poll.html) enum.

+The `Poll` enum is an enum with two variants:

+- `Poll::Pending` means the future is not ready yet.
+- `Poll::Ready` means the future is ready and contains a value of the type `Future::Output`.

+The `poll` method should be called in a loop by the runtime until it returns `Poll::Ready`.

+## Conclusion

+The Rust implementation of `Future` is a powerful tool for writing asynchronous code.
+We can see how it uses pinning, contexts, and raw pointers to achieve its functionality.
+This implementation is also extensible, allowing runtimes to customize behavior by providing custom `Waker`s.